NLnetLabs/routes/README.md

 One can also use the tool in a batch-like mode by storing the commands to send in a text file and piping them into the tool.
 Beware however that the tool exits when the input pipe is closed.

+Note: [RFC 7854 section 3.2](https://datatracker.ietf.org/doc/html/rfc7854#section-3.2) states that _"No BMP message is ever sent from the monitoring station to the monitored router"_.
+As such there is no feedback from `bmp-speaker` about the messages it sends as it has no idea what the monitoring station does with them, if anything.

 ### Documentation

 TO DO